CARTAvis/carta-python/README.md

     pip install .

-To create a new frontend session which is controlled by the wrapper instead of connecting to an existing frontend session, you also need to install the `selenium` Python library.
+To create a new frontend session which is controlled by the wrapper instead of connecting to an existing frontend session, you also need to install the optional browser dependencies:

+    pip install ".[browser]"

 You also need to make sure that your desired browser is installed, together with a corresponding web driver.

 Some example usage of the client as a module is shown in the [documentation](https://carta-python.readthedocs.io).